 “Chikke” by Angelica Timas, which was launched not too long ago has gained significant traction in the fashion industry.
 Timas’ collections have been featured in many popular publications such as Glamor Italia, and Vogue England.
 Timas has also won many awards for her work including the Boston Fashion Award for evening wear.
 She continues to be popular in the fashion arena and can often be seen present in many fashion events throughout the world.

-What is the High Street Fashion Scenario of Cabo Verde?
+What is the High Street Fashion Scenario of Cape Verde?

-Even though it is a tiny nation, Cabo Verde is inhabited and visited by a plethora of ethnicities which only enrich its culture and heritage.
+Even though it is a tiny nation, Cape Verde is inhabited and visited by a plethora of ethnicities which only enrich its culture and heritage.

-The main street wear for both men and women in Cabo Verde is chic and trendy and heavily inspired by the U.S and western street wear.
+The main streetwear for both men and women in Cape Verde is chic and trendy and heavily inspired by the U.S and western street wear.
 At the same time, it also delves into its native traditions.
 Bold and graphic attire is pretty popular among the youth.

-Based on recent trends, it is likely that Cabo Verde will successfully make its separate and distinct mark in the global fashion industry.
+Based on recent trends, it is likely that Cape Verde will successfully make its separate and distinct mark in the global fashion industry.